One good knife and spice?

 Six years later, I still work at the Four seasons but at a different capacity.
-While cooking has found it's way into my soul and it has always been my way of expression, I wanted to channel my passions into something more personal to reflect my heritage.
+While cooking has found it's way into my soul and has always been my way of expression, I wanted to channel my passions into something more personal to reflect my heritage.
 My Indian side inspired me to be daring with my cooking with exotic spices, my Kenyan side inspired me to enjoy and respect what nature has to offer, lastly my American side taught me to never doubt myself and dare to dream.

-It's as though I've come full circle.
+It is as though I've come full circle.
 As much as I hated cooking it is now my first love.
 It gives me purpose, direction and focus.
 More recently I have been on a journey to eat healthier, more wholesome and nutritious foods.
 Not always have my healthy creations tasted good but I've found adding spices and herbs always adds that oomphf needed to make it taste great.

 So as I wind down this short story that turned a touch long, the reason I began One Good Knife Spices is truly to have you enjoy your incredible, healthy and nutritious meals by just adding alittle bit of spice.
 Often we don't stick to meals that don't taste good or make you feel like you are on a diet.
 So why not make it enjoyable?
-Grab your good knife (invest in one if you don't) let us take this journey together and get cooking.
+Grab your one good knife (invest in one if you don't) let us take this journey together and get cooking.
 Life is too short to be eating bad food anyway!